damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 * The things that can be improved
 * Further actions with links to the issues that cover them

-These issues should also be tagged with any other label that makes sense, for example, if the issue is related to storage, label it so.
+These issues should also be tagged with any other label that makes sense, for example, if the issue is related to storage, label it as such.

 The responsibility of creating this post mortem is initially on the person that handled the incident, unless it gets assigned explicitly to someone else.

-### Public by default policy
+## Public by default policy

 These blameless post mortems have to be public by default with just a few exceptions:

 * The post mortem would affect a customer or employee privacy: revealing the real user name, email, private project names, any data that can identify the person, etc.
 * The post mortem would reveal billing information.
 * The post mortem would reveal GitLab's confidential information.

-That's it, there are no more reasons.
+That's it, there are no other reasons.

 If what's blocking us from revealing this information is shame because we made a mistake, that is not a good enough reason.

-The post mortem is blameless because our mistakes are not a person mistake but a company mistake, if we made a bad decision because our monitoring failed we have to fix our monitoring, not blame someone for making a decision based on insuficient data.
+The post mortem is blameless because our mistakes are not a person mistake but a company mistake, if we made a bad decision because our monitoring failed we have to fix our monitoring, not blame someone for making a decision based on insufficient data.

 On top of this, blameless post mortems help in the following aspects: